 An example would be a 3-year ARM.
 The first three years are fixed, and then the mortgage becomes adjustable, based on the margin and index tied to the loan.
 At or before this first adjustment, borrowers will often look to refinance to avoid the impact of the fully indexed rate, assuming it’s higher than the initial rate.

 Look at this example of a rate and term refinance in action:

 Fully indexed rate: 7.69%

-Most short-term ARMs are hybrids.
+Most short-term ARMs are hybrids with 30-year terms.
 In the above scenario, the first three years are fixed and the remaining 27 years are adjustable.
-This may be represented as a 3/27 ARM.
-After three years, the interest rate adjusts to the sum of the margin and index, and can adjust every six months or annually depending on loan program specifics.
+This may be represented as a 3/1 ARM.
+After three years, the interest rate adjusts to the sum of the margin and index, and can adjust annually both up or down.

 Your Mortgage Rate May Rise If You Don’t Refinance

 If the borrower doesn’t refinance after three years, their interest rate will jump from 5.875% to 7.69%, using our example from above.
 There are initial rate caps that may limit the amount the interest rate can actually rise (or fall), but it usually won’t be sufficient to keep the mortgage rate in check.